Automattic/jetpack/docs/development-environment-cli-support.md

 ### Command is available: docker-compose

-The command `docker-compose` comes with the Docker app in most environments nowawadays but it wasn not the case with old versions of the Docker app.
+The command `docker-compose` comes with the Docker app in most environments nowadays but it was not the case with old versions of the Docker app.

 This command is needed for leveraging the multiple docker containers that encompass the Jetpack Docker Development Environment.